DouglasUrner/Frameworks/Game-Design-and-Programming/GDP1/GDP1-Summative-Assessments.md

 ## Unit 0: Baseline

-* **Task:** Industry profile - choose one of the options below, identify a person working in the industry and write them a letter or e-mail to invite them to speak to our class:
+* **Task:** Industry profile - choose one of the options below, identify a person working in the industry and write them a letter or e-mail to invite them to speak (in person or virtually) to our class:
   - A game designer
-  - A specific entry point to the game industry
+  - A game programmer
-  - A non-entertainment user of game design expertise
+  - Someone working for non-entertainment user of game design expertise
     - Simulations (flight simulation, ship handling, batting)
     - Education (practice activites, gamify)
     - Architecture (tours of buildings)